nqyy/uiuc-course-god/README.md

 Contributing
 ------------
-Need update for each semester.
+Need to be updated for each semester.
 If there is any outdated part, please make a pull request or contact the author.
+Contact me if you want to maintain this repo.

 email: chitianhaoxp@gmail.com